 own life?
 Aren't there times when we have no chance but to pose the

-against what was considered good by the most highly placed people,
+attempts to struggle against what was considered good by the most

-those scarcely noticeable impulses which he had immediately suppressed,
+highly placed people, those scarcely noticeable impulses which he

-have been false.
-He tried to defend all those things to himself
+might all have been false.
+He tried to defend all those things to

-and suddenly felt the weakness of what he was defending.
-There was
+himself and suddenly felt the weakness of what he was defending.

 "Maybe I did not live as I ought to have done," it suddenly